sourabhupadhayay/samtest/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ionic build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Ionic CLI use `ionic help` or go check out the [ionic CLI Overview and Command Reference](https://ionicframework.com/docs/cli) page.

 [contributors-shield]: https://img.shields.io/github/contributors/othneildrew/Best-README-Template.svg?style=for-the-badge
 [contributors-url]: https://github.com/othneildrew/Best-README-Template/graphs/contributors